-Ever since the term “engagement" snuck into the picture, marketers have been blowing smoke about how important it is to regularly engage with customers, touting the untold benefits of regular contact.
+The conversation around brand loyalty has been on a steady decline since the advent of social media.
+Ever since "engagement" snuck into the picture, business publications have been talking big about how important it is to regularly interact with customers, touting the untold benefits of regular contact.

-So what is brand loyalty really all about?
+So what is brand loyalty really about?

 The truth: 77 percent don’t.

 - Myth: An increase in interactions is always the answer.